adamgulyas/lstm-rnn-predictions/README.md

 ### Which window size works best for the model?

-A window of 1 works best for the model.
-It reduces the loss function and increases the speed of fitting.
+A window of 1 works best for the model as it reduces the loss function and increases the speed of fitting.
+The tradeoff is that it's only ever predicting one day into the future.
+If a longer term prediction window were used, the predictions would most likely be less accurate.